 AIRS observations in the NOAA/NWS Advanced Weather Interactive Processing System (AWIPS)

-NASA’s Aqua AIRS satellite sounding retrievals are available in near-real time for weather applications as a result of a collaboration between NASA's Jet Propulsion Laboratory (JPL), Science and Technology Corporation, the University of Wisconsin Space Science and Engineering Center (SSEC), and the NASA Short-term Prediction Research and Transition (SPoRT) Center at Marshall Space Flight Center.
+NASA’s Aqua AIRS satellite sounding retrievals were made available in near-real time for weather applications as a result of a collaboration between NASA's Jet Propulsion Laboratory (JPL), Science and Technology Corporation, the University of Wisconsin Space Science and Engineering Center (SSEC), and the NASA Short-term Prediction Research and Transition (SPoRT) Center at Marshall Space Flight Center.

 A prototype system to process, format, and disseminate AIRS for display within the Advanced Weather Interactive Processing System (AWIPS) was developed to support use by the National Atmospheric and Oceanic Administration (NOAA) National Weather Service (NWS).
 The NWS manages the nation’s weather, water, and climate data, along with forecasts and warnings.
 AWIPS is the cornerstone system that forecasters use daily to analyze meteorological data to make accurate weather predictions and dispense rapid warnings.
 It is used at 122 Weather Forecast Offices (WFOs), 13 River Forecast Centers (RFCs) and 7 Regional Headquarters across the country.